felix-zailskas/fog-computing/README.md

-# Edge Temperature Regulation Protocol using TCP
+# Edge/Cloud Temperature Regulation Protocol using TCP

 This repository contains a client/server module implemented using TCP to regulate the air-conditioning system of an edge device.